If we could see the miracle of a single flower clearly, our whole life would change.

 - progressive, non-invasive process that aims to reduce/manage symptoms, restore balance and increase vitality

 - particularly helpful for chronic conditions that persist despite conventional medical treatment

-Where: by appointment only, at my yoga studio in person, or via skype (for established clients)
+Where: by appointment only, at clinic in Putney, my home yoga studio or via skype (for established clients)

 Who: suitable for all, no previous experience is necessary